broccolimicro/floret/README.md

 ## Status

 Floret is being tested on Skywater's 130nm process technology node.
 It is not yet producing DRC clean layouts, but the layouts are often workable with minor manual alterations.
-There are two more things that need to be done to generate DRC clean layouts.

-1. I need to implement constraints for pins and vias that are next to eachother on the same stack to manage the interaction between via enclosure rules and spacing rules between the via and the pin.
-2. I need to implement a more advanced DRC checking engine that can handle more complex DRC rules to check poly against diffusion without causing havok with the transistor placement spacing.